fahrulardiannugroho/nongkikuy/README.md

 # Nongkikuy - Restaurant Catalogue
 Here's a fully functional Progressive Web App I built from scratch for public use.
 This is the final project of the submission to become a Front-End Web Developer Expert program with [Dicoding](https://www.dicoding.com/) X [IDCamp Indosat Ooredoo](https://idcamp.indosatooredoo.com/).
-This web application reveals the power of a UI for mobile devices that can be used offline.
+This web application is mobile responsive and can be used offline.

 ## Features
 Things you can do when using Nongkikuy are: